 How do medical schemes work?

-- Closed schemes are designed for specific groups of people only, such as employees in a company.
+- Closed schemes are designed for specific groups of people only, such as employees in a company